osxi/jquery-extras/README.md

 These were inspired by paredit-mode for Emacs.

+This package is distributed as a UMD module.

 ## `.barfBackward()`

 Given a jQuery object that represents a DOM element, the `.barfBackward()` method moves the first child element to the position immediately before the parent.